ibm-messaging/jmstestp/README.md

 This repository contains a set of files to help create a Docker image containing the JMSPerfHarness jar, IBM's Java 1.8 and a set of scripts to run an inital set of performance tests.

+The C version of this testharness using MQI interfaces is available here: https://github.com/ibm-messaging/cphtestp

 ## Pre-requisites
 You will need to separately download the MQ Client (for which license agreement is required) and copy the following files into the root directory before building your docker image: